TheRealKCFan20/BonziWORLD/README.md

 - The build command above uses `npx grunt` so you don't need a global Grunt CLI install on Render.
 If your repo defines npm scripts to build the client or start the server, you can replace the Build/Start commands with those scripts.
 - If you need HTTPS, custom domains, or background workers, Render provides those features in the service settings.

-After that, BonziWORLD will be accessible on port 3000. (http://localhost:3000/)
+After this, BonziWORLD will be accessible on port 3000. (http://localhost:3000/)

 ## Disclaimer
 I'm not responsible if you screw up anything with your computer while setting this up.
 I have no idea how you would, but someone will find a way.
 I also will not provide support for installing depende[...]